cabforum/cabforum.org/content/posts/2026/2026-03-17-SMCWG-Ballot-SMC016/index.md

 - SMC016
 ---

+# [IPR Review] Ballot SMC016: Equivalence with Ballots SC096 and SC097

+This Review Notice is sent pursuant to Section 4.1 of the CA/Browser Forum’s Intellectual Property Rights Policy (v1.3).
+This Review Period of 30 days is for one Final Maintenance Guidelines.
+The complete Draft Maintenance Guideline that is the subject of this Review Notice may be found at https://cabforum.org/uploads/CA-Browser-Forum-SMIMEBR-1.0.14-Redline.pdf.

+### Summary of Review

+Ballot for Review: Ballot SMC016: Equivalence with Ballots SC096 and SC097

+Start of Review Period: 2026-04-01 19:00:00 UTC
+End of Review Period: 2026-05-01 19:00:00 UTC

+Members with any Essential Claim(s) to exclude must forward a written Notice to Exclude Essential Claims to the Working Group Chair (email to stephen.davidson at digicert.com) and also submit a copy to the CA/B Forum public mailing list (email to public at cabforum.org) before the end of the Review Period.

+For details, please see the current version of the CA/Browser Forum Intellectual Property Rights Policy.
+(An optional template for submitting an Exclusion Notice is available at https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf)

 # [Voting Results] Ballot SMC016: Equivalence with Ballots SC096 and SC097

 Based on the current results, the ballot has PASSED.
 Please use the below generated email to send the results to the member list: